November 28, 2023

 You’re heading over the river and through the woods to grandmother’s house.
 Trouble is, the weather report says there’s snow forecast for the morning you leave.

 At SEA, we think winter is lovely weather for a plane ride together.
 We will keep the runways clear and the planes moving safely for you.
-Here’s more information on how that happens, with answers to your most frequently asked questions from travelers during the February 2019 storm.
+Here’s more information on how that happens, with answers to your most frequently asked questions from travelers.

 Yes we did!
 We actually start talking about snow while everyone else is still wearing flip flops.
 Every fall, we hold a Snow Symposium to brief the SEA team and our partners about snow operations for the upcoming season.